Armorial of British universities

-An open book (referencing historically the Christian bible) as a symbol of 'wisdom', 'knowledge' or 'learning' is common to many arms.
+An open book (referencing historically the Christian Bible) as a symbol of 'wisdom', 'knowledge' or 'learning' is common to many arms.
 The Sun, a flaming torch or a lamp representing enlightenment features often, as do a wheatsheaf symbolising growth and an owl representing wisdom.
 A martlet, representing strenuous effort, is sometimes found.
 Keys in the form of crossed keys, pairs of keys or a single key held by a beast are also common to several university arms.
-The keys represent access to heaven and symbolically the access to greater things brought about through education.
+The keys represent access to heaven and symbolically the access to greater things in this world brought about through education.

 Most British universities have a coat of arms, but some universities, particularly former schools of art or design (now arts universities), are not armigerous.
-These include Arden University, Arts University Bournemouth, Arts University Plymouth, Bath Spa University, BPP University, Leeds Arts University, Norwich University of the Arts, Oxford Brookes University, Regent's University London, University of Bedfordshire, University of Brighton, University College London, Ravensbourne University London,University of Roehampton (although two of its colleges are armigerous) and the University of West London.
+These include Arden University, Arts University Bournemouth, Arts University Plymouth, Bath Spa University, BPP University, Leeds Arts University, Norwich University of the Arts, Oxford Brookes University, Regent's University London, University of Bedfordshire, University of Brighton, University College London, Ravensbourne University London, University of Roehampton (although two of its colleges are armigerous) and the University of West London.

 The images below may either be the coat of arms in the form of a shield (escutcheon) or the 'full heraldic achievement', as granted by the College of Arms or the Lyon Court.
 Some arms may be assumed arms, if they are often taken from a founder or benefactor, particularly in the case of colleges and halls within universities.